 There's no end to the adorable puppets that you can create using round-headed wooden clothes pegs.
 Just fire up your imagination, scrounge for scraps and have fun!

-- Glue on large wiggle eyes, or you can make eyes from white paper and black marker to glue on.
-Use black marker to add eyelashes.
+A fun little project to make and to play with.
+Draw and cut a mitten shape from construction paper.
+Glue on large wiggle eyes, or you can make eyes from white paper and black marker to glue on.